ppy/osu-wiki/news/2023/2023-09-09-monthly-beatmapping-contest-september-2023.md

 ![](/wiki/shared/news/2023-09-04-monthly-beatmapping-contest-september-2023/elitemapper.png)

-Additionally, a **Mappers' Guild keychain** is optionally rewarded to the judging winner of each month's contest.
+Additionally, a **Mappers' Guild keychain** is optionally rewarded to the winner of each month's contest.
 Its design is based on your beatmap!

 ![keychain](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/keychain.jpg)